Janicua/Final-Project/README.md

 #### Nmap scan results for each machine reveal the below services and OS details:
 - $ nmap -sP 192.168.1.1-255
 - ![Nmap_Sweep](https://user-images.githubusercontent.com/79546857/129990470-4f30b006-3ff5-4561-8b7e-1800fe0a74aa.JPG)

-#### This scan identifies the services below as potential points of entry:
+- This scan identifies the services below as potential points of entry

-**Target 1**
+#### List of Exposed Services:
-- List ofExposed Services
+-
-TODO: Fill out the list below.
-Include severity, and CVE numbers, if possible.

 The following vulnerabilities were identified on each target: